A total of 11 mines located in the upper Ani River basin are collectively called "Ani Mine" and produced gold, silver, and copper ores.

 The company suspended operations again in 1970 and initiated a three-year mining exploration.

-The exploration led to the discovery of new ore deposits, and the company established Ani Mine Co., Ltd. and transferred its operations.
+The exploration led to the discovery of new ore veins, and the company established Ani Mine Co., Ltd. and transferred its operations.

 The remains of a beneficiation plant, built in 1938, can be seen even now at Kosawa.